MOHAMMED-BE/api-request/README.md

   ### Make API Requests:

   Use the apiRequest function within your components to execute API calls.
 Specify the following properties:
-  route: The API endpoint URL relative to your base URL (e.g., /users).
+- `route`: The API endpoint URL relative to your base URL (e.g., /users).
-  method: The HTTP method (e.g., 'GET', 'POST', 'PUT', 'DELETE'). data (optional): The data to be sent in the request body (e.g., using FormData or a plain object). headers (optional): Additional headers to include (e.g., Content-Type). params (optional): Query parameters to append to the URL. requiresAuth (optional): A boolean indicating if the request requires an authentication token. token (optional, if requiresAuth is true): The authentication token to include in the Authorization header.
+- `method`: The HTTP method (e.g., 'GET', 'POST', 'PUT', 'DELETE').
+- `data` (optional): The data to be sent in the request body (e.g., using FormData or a plain object).
+- `headers` (optional): Additional headers to include (e.g., Content-Type).
+- `params` (optional): Query parameters to append to the URL.
+- `requiresAuth` (optional): A boolean indicating if the request requires an authentication token.
+- `token` (optional, if requiresAuth is true): The authentication token to include in the Authorization header.

   ### Example Usage in a React TypeScript Component

-    ```javascript
+    ```js
     import useApiRequest from '@mbs-dev/api-request';

     const App: React.FC = () => {